 Playford dances were originally developed for the English court in the 17th century, and are based on elaborate figures and patterns.
 This makes them particularly suited for wheelchair users, who are able to make the patterns more explicit than ordinary dancers can.
 Most importantly, they can be danced by all wheelchair users, including people who need to be pushed.
 After completing her animation, Ju applied successfully to Arts Council England to organise a development week at Cecil Sharp House.
 During that week, a dance form and company were born when dancer Alex Cowan declared: "We are dancing wolk, not folk, and we can make up our own rules."

-Folk in Motion is now liaising with the charity WhizzKidz to make wolk available to young wheelchair users; runs the East London Wheelchair Dance Club which meets on alternate Fridays from 5-15-6/15pm at Durning Hall in Forest Gate; and is working to promote wolk throughout the country.
+Folk in Motion runs the East London Wheelchair Dance Club which meets on alternate Fridays from 5-15-6/15pm at Durning Hall in Forest Gate; and is working to promote wolk throughout the country.
 In January 2014 the company returned to Cecil Sharp House for a further development week, with more support from Arts Council England.
 On 15 February 2014 presented a free concert at EFDSS, Access All Areas!, to celebrate the new lift access to all floors.
 The East London Wheelchair Dance Club has also demonstrated wolk at the 2014 and 2015 Dance Around the World Festivals at Cecil Sharp House and at a special performance in 2016 to commemorate the loss of four EFDSS dancers at the Battle of the Somme.
 In 2017 we organised the UK's first wheelchair dance flashmob, at the Queen Elizabeth Olympic Park in front of Mayor of London Sadiq Khan, with the charity WhizzKidz.